Tydox/Auxilary-Notes/HUFFMAN_ACCELERATOR_TUTORIAL.md

 - enough work is submitted per job to repay communication overhead.

-`find_next_symbol` has these properties: 148,271 repeated lookups, at most 147 entries in each measured table, bounded 16-bit comparisons, and a 38.37% inclusive runtime share.
+`find_next_symbol` has these properties: 148,271 repeated lookups, at most 147 entries in each measured table, bounded 16-bit comparisons, a 12.11% self runtime share, and a 38.71% inclusive call-subtree share.

 The surrounding bzip2 parser is a less attractive first target.
 It contains irregular control, varied fields, exceptions, dynamic software objects, and work that occurs far fewer times.
 Keeping it in software also makes the hardware interface smaller and easier to verify.
+Programmability lets software load the six tables that it parsed, but that is not the reason for the partition.
+Amortization is a separate idea: configure and start once, then decode 148,271 symbols before returning control to software.

 ```mermaid
 flowchart LR